 If yes, we have the perfect role for you!

-We are looking to recruit a part time (18 hours per week) Portage worker to join our innovative THRIVE team and help play a central role in exciting developments within the Early Help division!
+We are looking to recruit a full time (36 hours per week) Portage Worker to join our innovative THRIVE team and help play a central role in exciting developments within the Early Help division!

 What does the Portage Team do?

 Portage is a home visiting service for preschool children with Special Needs.
 We support parents and carers in their homes to help their children learn by breaking learning into small steps, through individually tailored fun play activities.
 We work with children aged 0-3½ providing practical, relevant and holistic support for families through what can be both a challenging and rewarding journey from the early days until the child starts nursery.